Indemnity Only: Writing style

-Sara Paretsky is well known for her feminist perspective in her novels.
-This feminist writing style may have been started when Paretsky became “socially and politically active, especially in helping the lobby for abortion rights and later, after the passage of Roe v.
+Sara Paretsky's novels are written from a feminist perspective, reflecting a period when Paretsky became “socially and politically active, especially in helping lobby for abortion rights and later, after the passage of Roe v.
 Wade, becoming active in the National Abortion Rights Action League”.
-(Wyrick) Therefore, she tends to lean toward female independence in her novels, probably because it affected her more personally than other authors.
-A feminist kind of writing style might have also been started when Paretsky was with her young “frustration with traditional gender roles, voiced in her novels by different characters, but most consistently espoused by Lieutenant Bobby Mallory, that partly motivated the strong feminist tone her novels take” (Wyrick).
-Paretsky's writing style is mostly influenced by feminism, but she uses her "expertise in the insurance business" (Wyrick) as a background when she wrote Indemnity Only.
+Her feminist style may also have also been influenced by her youthful “frustration with traditional gender roles, voiced in her novels by different characters, but most consistently espoused by Lieutenant Bobby Mallory".
+This "partly motivated the strong feminist tone her novels take”.
+Paretsky uses her "expertise in the insurance business" as a background when she wrote Indemnity Only.

 Themes

 Feminism and Gender Equality

 "Sara Paretsky, author of a series of mystery novels featuring detective V.I Warshawski, is known for bringing a feminist perspective to the hard-boiled Private Eye genre."(Hileman) Throughout the first book of the series, Indemnity Only, the idea of a strong female lead character is taking shape.
 Paretsky believed that females need to be confident in what they do.
 In an interview conducted by Monica Hileman for Sojourner: The Women's Forum, Paretsky says that: "It's important for women to develop confidence in their bodies.
 I think it's encouraging to have characters like V.I who are confident and can hold their own physically as well as verbally."(Hileman) Paretsky is not saying that women are better than men, but that women are capable of doing what men can do especially in law related careers.
 Paretsky used her thoughts of feminism to mold the main character, Warshawski.
 Ann Wilson describes Warshawski as follows: "The primary appeal is readily evident; a heroine modeled on a hard-boiled detective is a woman who is self-reliant and independent, a prototype of a feminist ideal."
 This sort of woman was not common in the current detective fiction pieces.
 "The conventional representation of the female body as weaker than a man's and therefore less effective in situations which require physical power is exposed by Paretsky as a ruse: each author puts her heroine in situations which require agility of mind and body."(Wilson) Paretsky's V.I Warshawksi opened the door to a new generation of detective writing.